Oblique AsymptotesGraph the rational functions in Exercises 103–1... | Channels for Pearson+

 Polynomial Long Division

-Polynomial long division is a method used to divide one polynomial by another, similar to numerical long division.
-It is essential for finding oblique asymptotes in rational functions, as it helps determine the linear equation that the function approaches.
-The quotient obtained from the division gives the equation of the oblique asymptote.
+Polynomial long division is a method used to divide polynomials, similar to numerical long division.
+It is essential for finding oblique asymptotes in rational functions where the numerator's degree exceeds the denominator's by one.
+By dividing (x² − 4) by (x − 1), we obtain a quotient that represents the equation of the oblique asymptote, which helps in graphing the function accurately.

 Recommended video: